Viton® Seal

 Over-Compression

-Description: The seal exhibits parallel flat surfaces (corresponding to the contact areas) and may develop circumferential splits within the flattened surfaces.
+Description: The o-ring or seal exhibits parallel flat surfaces (corresponding to the contact areas) and may develop circumferential splits within the flattened surfaces.

 Contributing Factors: Improper design-failure to account for thermal or chemical volume changes, or excessive compression.